Alternative Turning Chain – How to Crochet without Turning Chains – Stacked Single Crochet

 And treble means three, so you would crochet three stacked single crochets as the alternative turning chain.
 For a double treble crochet it then be 4 stacked single crochets and so forth.
 Easy right?

 Let’s say you need to crochet a row of 15 double crochet stitches.
-Start by making a chain of 15 +1, then crochet a stacked single crochet in the height of a double crochet, so 2 single crochets on top, in the second chain from the hook.
-Now from the second stitch on, crochet normal double crochet stitches.
+You’d start by making a chain of 15 +1, then crochet a stacked single crochet stitch in the second chain from the hook.
+Then you would simply do a normal double crochet in all the remaining chains across.

-You could also start with a chainless foundation double crochet row and then crocheting normal rows of double crochets using the alternative turning chain at the beginning of each row.
+You could also start with a chainless foundation double crochet row and then switch to crocheting normal rows of double crochets using the alternative turning chain at the beginning of each row.

 How to Crochet the Alternative Turning Chain – OLDER Video Tutorial